datatrails/datatrails-samples/archivist_samples/wipp/README.md

 ### Loading Characterization

-When adding characterization, update the Drum Asset in RKVST with `Wipp.characterization()`:
+When adding characterization, update the Drum Asset in DataTrails with `Wipp.characterization()`:

 ```python